 Noise control HVAC equipment to conform to noise-control bylaw

-Location of exhaust vents for HVAC/similar equipment Vertically through roof 1.5 m away from property line or horizontally through exterior wall facing street and 3 m from property line Equipment Domestic hot water (DHW) Minimum 78% efficient
+Location of exhaust vents for HVAC/similar equipment Vertically through roof 1.5 m away from the property line or horizontally through exterior wall facing the street and 3 m from property line Equipment Domestic hot water (DHW) Minimum 78% efficient

 Domestic hot water (electric) RSI 1.75 (R 10) tank wrap

 Hot water pipe wrap Pipe insulation.
-3 meter output, 1 meter input, or all if recirculating
+3-meter output, 1-meter input, or all if recirculating

 Electric vehicle charging Dedicated 240v outlet in garage or carport